Manamongods/Import-History-Window/README.md

 ![IHW](https://user-images.githubusercontent.com/45214197/83461368-d37d9c00-a468-11ea-9764-6c1311eb808b.PNG)

 Whenever a file is modified repeatedly, the older entries are removed.
+The entries are sorted newer at the top, older at the bottom.
+New not necessarily being the most recently modified, but the most recently imported (several modified files can be imported at once).

 - You add the window in "Window/Import History"
 - Double clicking will open the file